vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### EvmEnv and EvmInput

-Vlayer enables aggregating data from multiple blocks and multiple chains.
+vlayer enables aggregating data from multiple blocks and multiple chains.
 We call these features **Time Travel** and **Teleport**.
 To achieve that, we span multiple revm instances during Engine execution.
 Each revm instance corresponds to a certain block number on a certain chain.

 `EvmEnv` struct represents a configuration required to create a revm instance.
 Depending on the context, it might be instantiated with `ProofDB` (Host) or `WrapStateDB` (Guest).